 Affiliate marketing as a whole is a legitimate industry, don’t let anyone tell you otherwise.
-However, like many other industries, it is not full-proof against scammers.
-Unfortunately, affiliate scams are a plague to affiliate marketing, so you have to be wary.
+However, like many other industries, it is not full proof against scammers.
+Unfortunately, affiliate scams are a plague of affiliate marketing, so you have to be wary.

-Let’s take a look first, at some top affiliate scams that are currently going on within the affiliate space.
+Let’s take a look at some top affiliate scams currently going on within the affiliate space.

 Top 6 Affiliate Scams to Be On the Lookout For:

 This one is quite a classic.
 You see it a lot on the Internet.
-Now, here how it works.
-The scammers always start with low priced items and claim that it is foolproof you are going to make money with this product.
+Now, here is how it works.
+The scammers always start with low-priced items and claim that it is foolproof and you will make money with this product.

 Then, once you bought the product in question, or just before you proceed through the checkout process, you get a pop-up window or redirected to another sales page where they offer a more expensive item.

-Of course, they swear that with this other product you are going to make money online faster and with less effort and so forth.
+Of course, they swear that with this other product, you will make money online faster, with less effort, and so forth.

 So, folks, this is what I called the constant upsells.
 The scammers usually start off with a lower-priced product and gradually make their way to a more expensive item.